chudnovskyi/emergency-notification-system/README.md

 ## Functional requirements:

-- [ ] **Notification Sending:** Clients should be able to send notifications to the registered recipients, alerting them about emergency situations, through different communication channels, such as.
+- [ ] **Notification Sending:** Clients should be able to send notifications to the registered recipients, alerting them about emergency situations, through different communication channels, such as:
     - [ ] email
     - [ ] telegram
     - [ ] push notifications